Faithful1/RNS/README.md

     - `max_concurrency`, `max_instances`, `port`: Define concurrency and port settings.

 ### 2. **Database Module (`module_db.tf`)**
+- **Description**:
-- **Description**: This module sets up a PostgreSQL database on GCP.
+This module sets up a PostgreSQL instance, creates adatabase on GCP and stores all its details in secret manager.
 - **Configuration**:
   - Enable by setting `create_database = true`.
   - Configure the following parameters: